 The Chair(s) shall determine the agenda for each meeting.
-The College President, Academic Senate President, Classified Senate President, and ASMC President, as well as any member, may submit agenda items.
-Agenda items shall be submitted in writing to the Chair five working days prior to the agenda being distributed.
-Per the
+The College President, Academic Senate President, Classified Senate President, and ASMC President may submit agenda items.
+Agenda items should be submitted in writing to the Chair(s) no less than three working days prior to the agenda being distributed.